Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/NASA_TLX/README.md

 # NASA Task Load Index (NASA TLX)

-The 21-tick version of the NASA TLX was administered at the end of the study.
+The 21-tick version of the NASA TLX was administered at the end of the study[[1]](#1).
 The resulting data is scaled from 0-100.
 The NASA TLX consists of the following questions:

 * Mental Demand: How much mental and perceptual activity was required?
 (Very Low to Very High)
 * Physical Demand: How much physical activity was required?
 (Very Low to Very High)